What is a Peer Treatment Monitor?

 Updated on

-What Does a Peer Treatment Monitor Need to Know?
+What does a Peer Treatment Monitor need to know?

 • An empathetic, compassionate, calm, and supportive personality

-• Able to be present and available throughout the entirety of the dosing session.
+• Able to be present and available throughout the entirety of the medicine session.

-• If the individual requests your presence, try not to intervene or influence, sometimes just being a strong presence is enough.
-Let the individual be in their experience as fully as possible.
+• 'If I need you during my session, try not to intervene or influence—sometimes just being a strong presence is enough.
+Let me be in my experience as fully as possible.'

-• There may be associated side-effects that are expected for the client: dizziness, nausea, elated moods, confusion are all possible.
-If you have concerns, you can contact the Mindbloom Guide.
+• 'There may be some mild side-effects, like dizziness, nausea, elated moods, or confusion.
+If you have concerns, you can contact my guide.'

-An important point is that you want your PTM to be supportive of the work you are doing.
-It can be challenging to have someone supporting you who does not believe in the power and potential of the healing path you’ve chosen.
-You want to feel supported and cared for throughout your sessions, rather than judged or put down, or unsafe.
+You want your PTM to be encouraging of the work you are doing.
+It can be challenging to have someone support you who does not believe in the power and potential of the healing path you’ve chosen.
+This may seem obvious, but it does impact your mindset and setting before sessions and throughout treatment more broadly.

-This may seem obvious, but it does impact your own mindset and setting when going into a session.
-It’s important to be fully transparent with your PTM about the nature of this experience, what may arise throughout the process, and get their confirmation that they are able to be the support and PTM that you need and want throughout this process.
+It’s important to be fully transparent with your PTM about the nature of this experience, what may arise throughout the process, and get their confirmation that they are able to provide the support you need.
+We encourage you to choose someone you can trust and depend on.

 Can I change my PTM?